 You may have heard of cauliflower steaks before but if you’re new to “veggie steaks”, welcome!
 They are no where near similar to meat (let’s be realistic!) but rather a great way to enjoy a veggie, a great base for a vegetarian dish or just a tasty food!

-Spread the wedges on a sheet pan and drizzle with olive oil and then season with salt.
-Roast at 425 degrees for about 40-45 minutes.
+STEP 2: Spread the wedges on a sheet pan and drizzle with olive oil and then season with salt.
+Roast at 425ºF for about 40-45 minutes.
 Your cabbage should be cooked through and crispy on the edges.
 Mmm!

 Roasted Cabbage Steaks with Chickpeas and Creamy Herb Sauce